jokearjs/jokear-meet/README.md

 # jokear-meet

 jokear-meet is a solution designed to deploy large-scale video conferencing systems.
-Based on WebRTC for real-time communication, it handles video calls, audio, and screen sharing.
+Based on Mediasoup for real-time communication, it handles video calls, audio, and screen sharing.
 Optimized for scalability, this solution easily integrates into complex infrastructures, providing a robust and secure foundation for high-performance teleconferencing applications.

 ## install